(one synonym is Alata consociella Walker, 1866)

 (Photo: courtesy of the South Australian Research and Development Institute)

 The Caterpillars of this species are green with pink markings and a mottled brown head.
-They are an agricultural pest, feeding inside the developing seedpods of various members of the family FABACEAE, including:
+The caterpillars are an agricultural pest, feeding inside the developing seedpods of various members of the family FABACEAE, including:

 and all of Australia, in:

 The moths of this species can be distinguished from those of the similar Etiella chrysoporella by, among other things, the greyish area of the hind margin near the forewing tornus.

 Ian F.B.
 Common,

 Moths of Australia,